Skip to main content

 Serious allergic reactions

-Adbry (tralokinumab) can cause pink eye and eye inflammation.
-These eye problems eventually went away in most people.
-Contact your dermatologist or optometrist if you notice changes in vision, blurry vision, eye irritation, or itchy or watery eyes while taking Adbry (tralokinumab).
+Some people have had pink eye and eye inflammation while taking Adbry (tralokinumab).
+These problems usually go away over time.
+Contact your dermatologist or optometrist if you notice vision changes, blurry vision, eye irritation, or itchy or watery eyes while taking this medication.

 Caution when getting vaccines